 - a.
-Well drilling and operating permits are not required for: - 1. a well used solely for domestic use or for providing water for livestock or poultry that is either drilled, completed, or equipped so that it is incapable of producing more than 25,000 gallons of groundwater a day; - 2. the drilling of a water well used solely to supply water for a rig that is actively engaged in drilling or exploration operations for an oil or gas well permitted by the Railroad Commission of Texas provided that the person holding the permit is responsible for drilling and operating the water well and the well is located on the same lease or field associated with the drilling rig; or - 3. the drilling of a water well authorized under a permit issued by the Railroad Commission of Texas under Chapter 134, Natural Resources Code, or for production from such a well to the extent the withdrawals are required for mining activities regardless of any subsequent use of the water. - 4. a well used for an aquifer storage and recovery project, except as provided under District Rule 6.8. - b.
-Notwithstanding Subsection (a), the District may require a well to be permitted by the District and to comply with all District rules if: - 1. the purpose of a well exempted under Subsection (b)(2) is no longer solely to supply water for a rig that is actively engaged in drilling or exploration operations for an oil or gas well permitted by the Railroad Commission of Texas; or
+Well drilling and operating permits are not required for: - 1. a well used solely for domestic use or for providing water for livestock or poultry that is either drilled, completed, or equipped so that it is incapable of producing more than 25,000 gallons of groundwater a day; - 2. the drilling of a water well used solely to supply water for a rig that is actively engaged in drilling or exploration operations for an oil or gas well permitted by the Railroad Commission of Texas provided that the person holding the permit is responsible for drilling and operating the water well and the well is located on the same lease or field associated with the drilling rig; or - 3. the drilling of a water well authorized under a permit issued by the Railroad Commission of Texas under Chapter 134, Natural Resources Code, or for production from such a well to the extent the withdrawals are required for mining activities regardless of any subsequent use of the water. - 4. the drilling of a water well for temporary use to supply water to a rig that is actively engaged in drilling a groundwater production well permitted by the District except that this exemption may not exceed 180 days but may be extended until the groundwater production well is complete; or - 5. a well used for an aquifer storage and recovery project, except as provided under District Rule 6.8.

-- 2. the withdrawals from a well exempted under Subsection (b)(3) are no longer necessary for mining activities or are greater than the amount necessary for mining activities specified in the permit issued by the Railroad Commission of Texas under Chapter 134, Natural Resources Code. - 3. the groundwater withdrawals that were exempted under Subsection (a)(4) exceed the amount specified in the permit issued by Texas Commission on Environmental Quality. - c.
+- b.
+Notwithstanding Subsection (a), the District may require a well to be permitted by the District and to comply with all District rules if: - 1. the purpose of a well exempted under Subsection (b)(2) is no longer solely to supply water for a rig that is actively engaged in drilling or exploration operations for an oil or gas well permitted by the Railroad Commission of Texas; or - 2. the withdrawals from a well exempted under Subsection (b)(3) are no longer necessary for mining activities or are greater than the amount necessary for mining activities specified in the permit issued by the Railroad Commission of Texas under Chapter 134, Natural Resources Code. - 3. the groundwater withdrawals that were exempted under Subsection (a)(4) exceed the amount specified in the permit issued by Texas Commission on Environmental Quality. - c.
 A person holding a permit issued by the Railroad Commission of Texas under Chapter 134, Natural Resources Code, that authorizes the drilling of a water well shall report monthly to the District: - 1. the total amount of water withdrawn during the month; - 2. the quantity of water necessary for mining activities; and - 3. the quantity of water withdrawn for other purposes. - d.
 A water well exempt under this rule shall be registered in accordance with rules promulgated by the District; and be equipped and maintained so as to conform to the District's rules requiring installation of casing, pipe, and fittings to prevent the escape of groundwater from a groundwater reservoir to any reservoir not containing groundwater and to prevent the pollution or harmful alteration of the character of the water in any groundwater reservoir.
 The driller of a well exempted under Subsection (a) or (b) shall file the drilling log with the District. - e.
 A well to supply water for a subdivision of land for which a plat approval is required by Chapter 232, Local Government Code, is not exempted under Subsection (b).